Tadwork/tzvi.dev/content/posts/new-tzvi-dev-site/index.md

 date: 2023-11-07T09:03:20-08:00
 featuredImage: "posts/new-tzvi-dev-site/featured.png"
 ---

-## Trying to Revive the Old Version
+## Revitalizing Tzvi.dev

-Earlier this month, I embarked on a digital archaeology project—resurrecting [tzvi.dev](https://www.tzvi.dev), my personal web domain, after it lay dormant for over two years.
-The site's most recent iteration had been built on the Gatsby CMS, a React-based framework for developing static websites.
-At the time, this was a great choice since I was very familiar with React and TypeScript.
+At the beginning of this month, I initiated a project to revive my personal web domain, [tzvi.dev](https://www.tzvi.dev), after a two-year period of inactivity.
+The latest version of the site was constructed using the Gatsby CMS, a framework based on React designed for building static websites.
+This choice seemed ideal back then due to my proficiency with React and TypeScript.

-Unfortunately, this decision did not age well.
-When I tried to reinstall the dependencies two years later, I was met with errors such as:
+Regrettably, the decision proved to be less sustainable over time.
+When I attempted to reinstall the site's dependencies after two years, I encountered numerous errors, such as:

 ```
 npm ERR!
 Could not resolve dependency: